jpuka/mushi-identifier/README.md

 That being said, as long as you use the mushi-identifier together with some healthy scepticism and a good mushroom book, it should save you a lot of time and make your fungi trips fun and pleasant.

-## Installation
+## 3 Installation

 git pull repo
+install poetry

 ### Project

-1. install poetry
-2. poetry install reqs
+1. poetry install reqs
-3. get data with "get_..." scripts, depending on what you want to load
+2. get data with "get_..." scripts, depending on what you want to load
+3. cd to directory
+4. start running scripts and stuff.

 ### App

-2. install docker
+1. install docker

 ```bash
 # Folder